nus-cs2103-AY2223S1/ip/docs/README.md

 2. Download the latest `Duke.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for Shiba.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![PlainUi](PlainUi.png)